Immigration Regulations and COVID-19

 I am from Canada or Mexico.
 Are there restrictions in place that will prevent my return to the U.S.?

-Two Federal Register notices published on March 24, 2020 announced the decision to temporarily allow entry to the United States through land ports along the U.S.-Canada and U.S.- Mexico borders for “essential travel” only.
-The restrictions were then extended on June 24 (and are currently in effect until August 21, 2020.
+Two Federal Register notices published on March 24, 2020 announced the decision to temporarily limit entry to the United States through land ports along the U.S.-Canada and U.S.- Mexico borders for “essential travel” only.
+The restrictions have been extended until September 21, 2020.

 International students in F-1 status are now considered “essential visitors” and, thus, can travel across the land border.
-Different ports of entry may interpret whether accompanying parents may also enter.
+Ports of entry may differ in their interpretation as to whether accompanying parents may also enter.
 We recommend contacting the port of entry to inquire and record the officer’s contact information for future reference.

 Travel by air is not impacted by these temporary restrictions.